sahil-shaik-007/MatlabPrograms/README.md

 This repository contains MATLAB scripts for working with Simulink models:

 1. **find_reference_models.m** - Recursively finds all reference models in a Simulink model hierarchy
-2. **connect_unconnected_blocks.m** - Connects unconnected blocks to ground or terminator blocks with comprehensive subsystem support
+2. **connect_unconnected_blocks.m** - Connects unconnected blocks to ground or terminator blocks with comprehensive subsystem and special block support

 ## Scripts